AYLESBURY ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 In September 2016, after a protracted public inquiry the Secretary of State rejected Southwark Council’s application to remove remaining leaseholders with a compulsory purchase order on the grounds that rehousing offers to leaseholders wouldn’t enable them to stay in the area.
 This subsequently led to a policy change which improved the rehousing offer.

-In July 2020, Southwark resolved to step in and stump up £193m to help its development partner complete the first phase of the Aylesbury estate redevelopment, in what has been termed as a bail out after its development partner was forced scale back its operations by the Social Housing Regulator.
+In July 2020, Southwark resolved to step in and stump up £193m to help its development partner complete the first phase of the Aylesbury estate redevelopment, in what has been termed as a bail out after its development partner was forced to scale back its development plans by the Social Housing Regulator.